IonutzHerbil/bitstone-contest/README.md

 # Cluj-Napoca Landmark Detector

-This web application allows users to upload photos of landmarks in Cluj-Napoca and uses ChatGPT's vision capabilities to identify the location and provide information about it.
+This web application has two main functionalities: a Location Explorer for landmark identification and a Photo Game for testing your knowledge of Cluj-Napoca landmarks.
+It uses ChatGPT's vision capabilities to identify locations and provides information about them.
 The app also uses geolocation to verify the user's current location.

 ## Features

+- Two main modes: Location Explorer and Photo Game
 - Image upload and preview
 - Location detection
 - AI-powered image analysis using ChatGPT
 - Real-time location verification
 - Modern UI with Chakra UI
+- User authentication and progress tracking

+## Application Modes

+### Location Explorer
+This mode allows users to identify landmarks in Cluj-Napoca by uploading photos.
+The AI analyzes the image and provides information about the landmark, including its name, history, and significance.

+### Photo Game
+This interactive game challenges users to identify famous landmarks in Cluj-Napoca.
+Users are shown images of landmarks and must correctly identify them to earn points.
+The game includes:
+- Multiple difficulty levels
+- Score tracking
+- Leaderboard functionality
+- Educational information about each landmark

 ## Prerequisites